example42/Example42-templates/README.md

 This repository contains various **experiments on Puppet modules design**.

-Alternative solutions are researched an published to provide basic sample modules that can be used as **blueprint** for the (quick) generation of new basic modules of different nature, upon which the relevant customizations can be done.
+Alternative solutions are researched and published to provide basic sample modules that can be used as **blueprint** for the (quick) generation of new basic modules of different nature, upon which the relevant customizations can be done.

 A set of common parameters (and possibly community standard) greatly enhances modules usability and interoperability.
-Some of the modules here (the ones named **stdmod**) implement an early proposal for a **Common Module Interface**: a set of common and standard parameters that provide standard functionalities.
+Some of the modules here (the ones named **stdmod**) implement an early proposal for a **Standard Module Interface**: a set of common and standard parameters that provide standard and predictable functionalities.

 I personally think that something like this would be of great benefit for the Puppet Modules ecosystem.